GeoNode/geonode/docs_2.0/organize/contribute_to_translation.rst

 How to contribute to translate geonode
 ======================================

 GeoNode uses `Transifex <https://www.transifex.com>`_ to translate the webpage and code from english to any other language.
-To be able to contribute to the translation, you first need to get an account on transifex.
+To be able to contribute to the translation, you need to get an account on transifex.

 #.
 Create account